 For sure these stories inspired me to do the same with my family.
 I bought a Cessna 150 in 2015, and did one camping trip with it at Casey, Québec, with my son.
 But unfortunately, although a nice airplane to fly, it is only a two-seater.
 The dream of taking my husband and two kids on similar camping adventures as Joe had done was still on my mind.

 I came in later in life with this (overwhelming) passion for flying.
 I was 32 years old when I started my private pilot licence.
 Last night, I was chatting with my 11 years old daughter, and she simply couldn’t remember a time when I wasn’t a pilot.
 For her, I’ve always loved airplane, been a pilot.
-She went through phases where she said she would be a pilot and a farmer, but this has faded.
+She went through phases where she said she would be a pilot and a farmer, but this has fade away unfortunately.
 Hopefully it will come back someday.
 No pressure, just a lot of exposure!

 At the end of spring 2019, I started passing the word around my friends and acquaintances that I was looking to borrow a Cessna 172 to take my family on a vacation trip.
 About 10 hours of flying in total was planned.
 As a renter, you think that there are a lot of airplanes sitting quietly at your local airport therefore maybe some of these owners must be eager for an opportunity to make some money renting it out to strangers.
 But the truth is that an airplane becomes something very personal for many individual and it cost a whole lot to maintain it, and it hurts when it’s being damaged.
 Sure there are insurance that will pay for it, but sometime you will be handed a check not a repaired airplane, and then it is up to you to find another one which is not as easy as buying a car.
 Meanwhile, you won’t have an airplane to feel the joy of flying freely in the sky!